radiantlogic-v8/documentation-new/documentation/ldap-browser/LDAPBrowser.md

 2. A confirmation box is displayed.
 Click Yes to proceed with the deletion (See Figure 4.8).

+>[!note]
->**NOTE – You will be notified if the entry has children.
-You will have the option to delete the child nodes too.**
+>You will be notified if the entry has children.
+You will have the option to delete the child nodes too.

 ![An image showing deleting an entry](Media/Image4.8.jpg)